hol-workshop/hol-workshop.github.io/gglab/step2.md

 ![](./files/pgsql/pg_7.png)

 _**NOTICE**: Just in case_

-_- if you ever see **Out of capacity for Shape ... in AD ...** that means selected shape has reached to max available limit in your selected AD.
+- _if you ever see **Out of capacity for Shape ... in AD ...** that means selected shape has reached to max available limit in your selected AD.
-I'd advise you to try changing shape to **VM.Standard.E2.1** or AD to different on step [change shape](#change-shape) then continue._
+I'd advise you to change shape to **VM.Standard.E2.1** or change AD to different in step [choose AD](#choose-your-availability-domain-ad-aka-available-datacentre) then continue._

-_- if you see **Out of capaity for Shape Standard.E2.1.Micro** means that Always free resource is currently unavailable in your Region, due to high demand.
+- _if you see **Out of capaity for Shape Standard.E2.1.Micro** means that Always free resource is currently unavailable in your Region, due to high demand.
 I'd advise you to try changing shape to **VM.Standard.E2.1** on step [change shape](#change-shape) then continue._

 ![](./files/pgsql/pg_7_1.png)